Kossisko: Early life

 Kossisko was born to a Jewish mother and African father.
-He was raised in Berkeley, California.
-At age 16, due to disciplinary issues, he was sent by his father to a remote boarding school in Abidjan, inside the Ivory Coast.
-Kossisko was told that the Africa trip was a vacation, but he was left at the school indefinitely.
-At the boarding school, he lived in a three-bedroom house with 15 people.
-He contracted malaria five times.
+They were raised in Berkeley, California.
+At age 16, due to disciplinary issues, they were sent by their father to a remote boarding school in Abidjan, inside the Ivory Coast.
+Kossisko was told that the Africa trip was a vacation, but was left at the school indefinitely.
+At the boarding school, Kossisko lived in a three-bedroom house with 15 people.
+They contracted malaria five times.
 At one point, Kossisko ran away from the boarding school and fled to the local American embassy.
-Despite his pleas, his parents refused to allow him to return to the U.S., and because he was under the age of 18, he had to remain in Ivory Coast.
-After his attempt at escape, he was sent to the small town of Bouaflé where he lived with his uncle.
-Not long after, he and his uncle's family moved to Yamoussoukro.
-While in Ivory Coast, he learned to speak French.
+Despite Kossisko's pleas, their parents refused to allow them to return to the U.S., and because they were under the age of 18, they had to remain in Ivory Coast.
+After their attempt at escape, they were sent to the small town of Bouaflé where they lived with their uncle.
+Not long after, they moved with their uncle's family to Yamoussoukro.
+While in Ivory Coast, they learned to speak French.
 Kossisko returned to the United States in late 2010.